quynhXEM/chat.web/docs/choosing-an-issue.md

 ## Thank you

-Thank you again for contributing to Element Web.
+Thank you again for contributing to SOC Connect Web.
 We welcome your contributions and are grateful for your work.
 We find working on it great fun, and we hope you do too!